galactic-src/rust-beck-tdd/README.md

 ##### Chapter 20 - Cleaning Up After

 Where did 'result' parameter for TestCase.run come from?
 And what happened to WasRun.wasRun?
 I'm no longer confident that my implementation matches what is expected.
-I think ultimately we have a single test which ensures that the 3 methods are all called and in the correct order.
+I think ultimately we have a single test which ensures that the 3 methods are all called in the correct order.

+##### Chapter 21 - Counting

+This chapter felt more enjoyable - I had a decent sense of where we were going, and it felt like we were building more directly towards a solution.
+On the other hand, it was odd to finish up with a failing test.